Planet Earth (2006 TV series): Background

 Blue.
 Earth was released around the world from 2007 to 2009.

-There was also another accompanying television series, Planet Earth: The Future, which looked at the environmental problems facing some of the species and habitats featured in the main series in more detail.
+A three-part documentary series titled Planet Earth: The Future, was broadcast on BBC Four from 26 November 2006 as a companion piece to the main series.
+It featured eminent scientists, theologians and conservationists discussing some of the planet's environmental problems, interspersed with footage from Planet Earth.

 Broadcast

 Planet Earth premiered on BBC One on 5 March 2006 in the United Kingdom.
 On the same day or in the subsequent weeks or months, the series also began airing in several other countries.

 International broadcasters carrying Planet Earth include Australia on ABC and GEM, Canada on CBC and CTV, New Zealand on Prime, the Philippines on GMA Network and GMA News TV, the U.S. on Discovery Channel, Velocity, Science, Animal Planet, Destination America and BBC America.

 British television

 The episodes are each an hour in length, comprising the main programme and a 10-minute featurette called Planet Earth Diaries, which details the filming of a particular event.
 In the UK, Planet Earth was split into two parts, broadcast in spring and autumn 2006.
 The first five episodes premiered on BBC One at 9:00 pm on Sundays, beginning on 5 March 2006.
 The programmes were repeated the following Saturday in an early evening slot on BBC Two.
 Along with its 2005 dramatisation of Bleak House, the BBC selected Planet Earth for its trial of high-definition broadcasts.
 The opening episode was its first-ever scheduled programme in the format, shown 27 May 2006 on the BBC HD channel.

 The first episode in the autumn series, Great Plains, received its first public showing at the Edinburgh International Television Festival on 26 August 2006.
 It was shown on a giant screen in Conference Square.
 The remaining episodes were broadcast from 5 November 2006 in the same primetime BBC One slot, following a further repeat run of the spring programmes on BBC Four.
 The autumn episodes were broadcast simultaneously on BBC HD and were repeated on BBC Four the following week.

 Besides being BBC One's featured One to Watch programme of the day, Planet Earth was heavily trailed on the BBC's television and radio channels both before and during its run.
 The music that was featured in the BBC trailers for the series is the track "Hoppípolla" from the album Takk... by Icelandic post-rock band Sigur Rós.
 Following the advertisements, interest was so widespread that the single was re-released.
 In the United States, the series was promoted using "The Time Has Come" from trailer music company Epic Score, composed by Gabriel Shadid and Tobias Marberger.
 The Australian trailers initially used Jupiter: The Bringer of Jollity from Gustav Holst's orchestral suite The Planets, but later reverted to "Hoppípolla".